Table of Contents

 Disability Benefits for Chronic Migraines

-It is possible to qualify for SSDI with a migraine-related disability if you experience severe migraine symptoms frequently enough that it interferes with your ability to work.
+It is possible to qualify for SSDI and receive disability compensation with a migraine-related disability if you experience severe migraine symptoms frequently enough that it interferes with your ability to work.
 The SSA will consider whether you have documented medical evidence for your migraines and how much your symptoms limit your everyday activities.
-It will also consider whether your migraines will likely last past one year.
+It will also consider whether your migraines will likely last the past year.

 If you’ve missed several days of work due to migraines, it’s in your best interest to provide proof of them to the SSA with your claim.
 You should also ask your doctor to send your medical records of any visits or tests you’ve had associated with your migraine symptoms.